ibm-cloud-docs/vpc/block_storage_vpc_expandable_boot_volume.md

 # Increasing capacity of a {{site.data.keyword.block_storage_is_short}} boot volume
 {: #resize-boot-volumes}

-You can increase the capacity in of your boot volumes up to 250 GB during and after instance provisioning in the console, from the CLI, with the API, or Terraform.
+You can increase the capacity of your boot volumes up to 250 GB during and after instance provisioning in the console, from the CLI, with the API, or Terraform.
 For first-generation boot volumes, you can increase the capacity when the volumes are attached to a running virtual server instance.
 The capacity of second-generation boot volumes can be increased even if the volumes are not attached to a running instance.
 The steps for increasing the capacity are the same for all volume profiles.
 {: shortdesc}

 ## Increase boot volume capacity in the console